microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

 ---
 # Boosting classifier accuracy by grouping categories

-*by Chris Lovett, Byron Changuion, and Ofer Dekel*
+*by Chris Lovett, Byron Changuion, Ofer Dekel, and Lisa Ong*

 In this tutorial, we will take an image classification model that was trained to recognize 1000 different image categories and use it to solve a simpler classification problem: distinguishing between *dogs*, *cats*, and *other* (anything that isn't a dog or a cat).
 We will see how a model with low classification accuracy on the original 1000-class problem can have a sufficiently high accuracy on the simpler 3-class problem.
 We will write a Python script that reads images from the camera, and prints `Woof!` if it sees a dog and `Meow!` if it sees a cat, as well as showing the class `Dog` or `Cat` as the window header text.

+Lastly, the [Advanced features](#advanced-features) section describes how to use callbacks with the model.

 ---